Crispy120286/mythic/content/Session Notes/Act 3. The First Life Arc/Session 43 - 2024-11-07 - Planning for Ragnorra.md

 For now I sip tea and relax, writing in my journal.

-> The Gnome tells Sigmund that they blew up the mood.
-The Archmage has an orbital defense system the size of a city.
-Rovagug spit a worm that infected the moon and it was looking at them.
+> The Gnome tells [[Sigmund Ragehammer|Sigmund]] that they blew up the mood.
+The Archmage has an orbital defense system the size of a city. [[Rovagug]] spit a worm that infected the moon and it was looking at them.

 ## Neth 25, 2348.
 Flying to Poopool.